Jain art: Paintings

 Jain temples and monasteries had mural paintings from at least 2,000 years ago, though pre-medieval survivals are rare.
 In addition, many Jain manuscripts were illustrated with paintings, sometimes lavishly so.
 In both these cases, Jain art parallels Hindu art, but the Jain examples are more numerous among the earliest survivals.
 The manuscripts begin around the 11th century, but are mostly from the 13th onwards, and were made in the Gujarat region.
 The early manuscripts were written on sheets palm leaves as were the early paintings.
 Starting around the 14th century paper manufacturing was developed and on these sheets an area was designated for the painter or the entire sheet was designated for the painter.
 By the 15th century they were becoming increasingly lavish, with much use of gold.
 Most of the painted sheets were created between the 11th and 17th centuries.
-The Mughal ruler Akbar recruited some Jaina painters among his court artists.
+The Mughal ruler Akbar recruited some Jain painters among his court artists.

 The manuscript text most frequently illustrated is the Kalpa Sūtra, containing the biographies of the Tirthankaras, notably Parshvanatha and Mahavira.
 The illustrations are square-ish panels set in the text, with "wiry drawing" and "brilliant, even jewel-like colour".
 The figures are always seen in three-quarters view, with distinctive "long pointed noses and protruding eyes".
 There is a convention whereby the more distant side of the face protrudes, so that both eyes are seen.
 In general, Jain painters preferred a simplified form from what is seen in nature.
 They depicted life as described in the manuscripts, sometimes showing entire episodes in one detailed scene.
 Instead of perspective and three dimensional modeling, Jain artises used different techniques to convey space and volume.

 Rishabha, the first tirthankara, is usually depicted in either the lotus position or kayotsarga, the standing position.
 He is distinguished from other tirthankara by the long locks of hair falling to his shoulders.
 Bull images also appear in his sculptures.
 In paintings, incidents of his life, like his marriage and Indra's marking his forehead, are depicted.
 Other paintings show him presenting a pottery bowl to his followers; he is also seen painting a house, weaving, and being visited by his mother Marudevi.